online-go/online-go.com/README.md

 # Contributing
 Feel like making some changes?
 Excellent!
 See the [Contributing guide](./CONTRIBUTING.md).

+As a small token of appreciation for to those that help us out with code, if you link your github account to your OGS user here: https://online-go.com/settings/account you'll receive top tier supporter status for three months after your most recent commit that gets merged.

 # Bugs, Suggestions, and Discussions

 Online-Go.com has a very active community of Go players, however only a